archserver/vs/README.md

 {I am using Unity Transport Protocol which is functioning on TCP with a port of 7654}

-{Message format are Object Identifiers with X & Y positioning, along with Transforms for objects which move with X & Y along with Z rotation }
+{Message format are Player, Spell, Creature, and objects with X & Y positioning and information, along with Transforms for Player and Creatures which move with X & Y along with Z rotation.
+Damage, Health, spawning and destruction of creatures and objects. }

 # Development Environment